 By public transport to Lauterbrunnen.
 If you are taking the train, I slightly prefer doing this trip from Lauterbrunnen because the train from Interlaken will drop you off at the same train station where you can catch the mountain train to Wengen.
 From Wengen, you will take a cable car to Männlichen.
 Do the hike to Kleine Scheidegg.
 Then take the mountain train back to Lauterbrunnen (43 mins).

 By car to Grindelwald: With a car, it’s more convenient to do this trip from Grindelwald, because the parking is right at the cable car station instead of short walk away.
 So drive to Grindelwald, then follow signs through town to the Grindelwald Grund cable car. there is a big metered parking next to the cable car station and the train station.
 You will take the Grindelwald Grund-Männlichen cable car up to Männlichen, do the hike, then return on the mountain train from Kleine Scheidegg to Grindelwald.
-Parking can be expensive.
-We’ve paid between 8 and 20 CHF for the day.
+Parking is about CHF 6 for the day.

 If you don’t have a SBB Half-fare card, consider getting the Swiss Travel Pass, which includes free travel on public transportation and 50% on mountain transport (25% for Jungfraujoch and a couple others).

 From Lauterbrunnen, take then mountain train to Wengen, then ride the gondola to Männlichen, do the hike to Kleine Scheidegg, then catch the Jungfrau train back down to Lauterbrunnen.
 In 2016, adult round trip with Halbtax was 30.20 CHF.